buddhist-uni/buddhist-uni.github.io/_content/articles/what-is-kamakura-new-buddhism_kenji-matsuo.md

 ---
-title: "What is Kamakura new Buddhism?: Official monks and reclusive monks"
+title: "What is Kamakura New Buddhism?: Official Monks and Reclusive Monks"
 authors:
   - "Matsuo Kenji"
 source_url: "https://doi.org/10.18874/jjrs.24.1-2.1997.179-189"